BIO

 Black and white portrait of a Sol Wooten sitting at a table, resting her chin on her hand.
 Shelf with books in the background.

 Before I was a writer, I was a listener and reader.
 As a child, I loved adventure stories, mythology, and fairytales.
-Each summer, my grandfather would read Ivanhoe to me from an old linen-bound book, his Texan drawl tethering me to Sir Walter Scott’s adventure set in 12th-century England.
+Each summer, my grandfather read Ivanhoe to me from an old linen-bound book, his Texan drawl tethering me to Sir Walter Scott's adventure set in twelfth-century England.
 Before I was a photographer, I admired the black and white photographs my parents took in Vietnam, where my mother was born: a blurred bicyclist on the street, ocean waves cresting beyond sand hills, my father’s face wrapped in my mother’s arms as they both looked up at the lens.
-Before I was a mentor and teacher, I was a student who benefited from the kindness and attention of deeply generous educators.
+Before I was a mentor and teacher, I was a student who benefited from the kindness and attention of generous educators.

 In 2021, I moved to Ithaca to pursue an MFA in Creative Writing at Cornell University.
 Afterward, I worked as a lecturer, teaching Introduction to Creative Writing and an independent course titled Hauntings in Fiction, Memoir, and Film.
-While I specialized in fiction, my deep appreciation for other genres is reflected both in my practice and teaching of poetry, personal essays, and short stories.
-At Cornell, I discovered how passionate I am about shaping learning environments informed by engaged curiosity and care.
+While I specialized in fiction, my deep appreciation for other genres is reflected in my practice and teaching of poetry, personal essays, and short stories.
+At Cornell, I discovered how passionate I am about shaping learning environments informed by curiosity and care.
 I found it deeply fulfilling to help students articulate their interior worlds and contexts through writing.